kabirpuri/agri_bot/README.md

 # Agri Bot
-Agri Bot is a project aimed at revolutionizing agriculture through the use of advanced technologies.
-This project leverages Jupyter Notebooks, Python, and CMake to provide a comprehensive solution for modern farming challenges.

-The primary focus of Agri Bot is to enhance agricultural productivity and efficiency by integrating data analysis, machine learning, and automation.
-The project includes various modules designed to monitor crop health, predict yields, optimize resource usage, and automate farming tasks.
+The primary focus of Agri Bot is to find leaf diseases in crops without the need of any labour

 # Key features of Agri Bot include: